Exterior view of modern apartments

 Capital Gains Tax

-The abolishment of the FHL regime would also stop the availability of ‘holdover relief’ when when making a gift of an FHL, perhaps as part of estate planning.
+The abolishment of the FHL regime would also stop the availability of ‘holdover relief’ when making a gift of an FHL, perhaps as part of estate planning.
 Taxpayers may therefore wish to accelerate any plans for a transfer of ownership.

-In addition, the reduced CGT annual exemption, which was £6,000 up to 5 April 2024 but is now £3,000 with effect from 6 April 2024, will result in further increases in CGT.
+The reduced CGT annual exemption, which was £6,000 up to 5 April 2024 but is now £3,000 with effect from 6 April 2024, will result in further increases in CGT.

 Pension Contributions

+Under the current FHL regime, profits are treated as earned income and therefore eligible for tax relief at the individual’s highest rate of income tax when contributed to a pension scheme.
 Conversely, profits generated from non-FHL properties are classified differently and not eligible for tax relief in this way.
 Other earned income, for example employment income and profits from a trade or profession, will continue to qualify for pension tax relief in the usual way.

 Any affected landlords will want to consider whether they are able to increase contributions to make use of their pension annual allowance, including any unused allowances from the prior three tax years, ahead of April 2025.

-Losses
+Profits and Losses

 Losses generated by a FHL business under the current rules can be carried forward to offset against future profits from the same FHL business.